franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/03-eosc-tasks.md

 > - Preliminary tests using ownCloud have been successful.
 However, no performance analysis has been performed yet.
 So far we only tested the functionalities.
 Larger datasets will be harvested for further testing.
 {: .solution}

+> ## Status: June 2020
+>
+> - A larger dataset has been uploaded to ownCloud (by Adil) and we have started new tests.
+This [new dataset](https://zenodo.org/record/3734146#.XuNiQjozY2w) will be used for developing a new training material (on Galaxy) for learning to use and analyze [Community Earth System Model](http://www.cesm.ucar.edu/).
+> - [intake catalog for accessing dataset](https://raw.githubusercontent.com/NordicESMhub/eosc-nordic-climate-demonstrator/master/work/owncloud/F2000climo_f19_g17_control.yaml): it is a `yaml` file where we specify how and where to access the dataset.
+Ideally, catalogs will be archived (NIRD archive, zenodo or other) with metadata from the dataset (to be searchable and findable).
+> - [simple python jupyter notebook](https://github.com/NordicESMhub/eosc-nordic-climate-demonstrator/blob/master/work/owncloud/F2000climo_f19_g17_control.ipynb) to illustrate the usage of the dataset.
+- [Training material (under development)](https://github.com/NordicESMhub/galaxy-training-material/blob/cesm/topics/climate/tutorials/cesm/tutorial.md).
+Information on how to render the page locally can be found [here](https://training.galaxyproject.org/training-material/topics/contributing/tutorials/running-jekyll/tutorial.html).
+>
+{: .solution}

 > ## Climate data relevant for EOSC-Nordic
 > The list of data relevant for the Climate community can be found [here](../work/data).